Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 Key Mobile Metrics

-- Mobile Traffic Percentage: How much traffic comes from mobile
+- Mobile traffic %: Share of visits from mobile

 The Business Impact of Mobile Optimization